 Greater Wellington has five regional parks and has signalled in the past that it would like to expand the network to provide more areas for public recreation across the region.
 This Plan provides for a wetland regional park in the Wairarapa and for a regional park at Whitireia, Titahi Bay.
 Adding these new parks to the network means additional costs for ranger services, infrastructure, such as signage and tracks, and general operating costs associated with managing land.
-These additonal costs will increase the rates by just less than 1% in 2007/08.
-Consequently, we are not planning to add any other new services or significant infrastructure to our existing parks.
+These additonal services mean an additional 1% on the rates in 2007/08.
+Meanwhile, it is business as usual in our existing parks.